Parkchester station: Opening

 On August 1, 1918, the first portion of the Pelham Line opened as a branch of the Lexington Avenue Line, with the extension of Lexington Avenue local service to Third Avenue–138th Street; the line was extended to the Hunts Point Avenue station the next year.
 The extension was originally supposed to be finished by the end of 1918, but due to the difficulty in acquiring materials, the opening was delayed.
 In January 1919, the New York State Public Service Commission was looking into acquiring property for a subway yard at Pelham Bay Park.
 On May 30, 1920, the Pelham Line was extended to Parkchester–East 177th Street, with the extension being served by a shuttle service operating with elevated cars.
 Passengers transferred to the shuttle at Hunts Point Avenue.

 Express service on the Pelham Line between East 177th Street and Third Avenue–138th Street was inaugurated on October 14, 1946.
 Express trains ran during weekday rush hours and on Saturday morning in the peak direction.
 This express service saved eight minutes between Third Avenue and East 177th Street.
 During this time, 6 trains that ran local in the Bronx when express trains operated terminated at East 177th Street to make room for express trains to Pelham Bay Park.
 Express service did not start until this date because of the increase in ridership from the huge Parkchester housing complex at East 177th Street.

 This station was rehabilitated in 2010.
 The northbound platform was partially closed in April 2010 for renovations, followed by the southbound platform that July.
 The work included new canopies, stairs, lighting, and public intercom systems, as well as refurbished platform floors and structural repairs.

 In 2019, as part of an initiative to increase the accessibility of the New York City Subway system, the MTA announced that it would install elevators at the Parkchester station as part of the MTA's 2020–2024 Capital Program.
 In December 2022, the MTA announced that it would award a $146 million contract for the installation of eight elevators across four stations, including Parkchester.
-The work would include demolishing an existing escalator to make way for an elevator.
+The work included demolition of an existing escalator to make way for an elevator.
+The elevators opened in January 2026.